 What is abnormal vaginal discharge?

 If the vaginal discharge is green or yellowish, strong smelling, and/or accompanied by redness or itching, you may have a vaginal infection.
 One of the most common vaginal infections during pregnancy is candidiasis, also known as a yeast infection.
-Your doctor can easily treat vaginal infections.
 Another cause of abnormal discharge could also be an STD.

 When should I notify my health care provider about my vaginal discharge?

 You should notify your health care provider any time there is a change in normal pregnancy discharge.
 NEVER try to diagnose and treat yourself.
 Spotting during pregnancy can be normal but should be mentioned to your health care provider.
-Notify your provider immediately if you experience spotting or bleeding that lasts longer than a day and is accompanied by cramping or pain.
+Notify your provider immediately if you experience spotting or bleeding that is enough to fill a pad or tampon, lasts longer than a day, and is accompanied by cramping or pain.

 Compiled using information from the following sources: